Physician Non-Solicitation Agreements

 Houston Health Care Attorneys Serving Providers Nationwide - (713) 909-7323

 In today’s competitive health care market, medical practices have an interest in protecting assets valuable to the business, especially in the event a physician parts ways.
 Like any business, they may utilize available legal safeguards to do so.
-This includes employment agreements which contain clauses such as confidentiality provisions, non-compete agreements, and non-solicitation agreements.
+This includes employment agreements that contain clauses such as confidentiality provisions, non-compete agreements, and non-solicitation agreements.
 Unlike other non-medical businesses however, health care providers are subject to unique regulations that make for added issues and scrutiny when creating and enforcing these important agreements.

 Discuss your health care legal needs with award-winning attorneys.
 Call (713) 909-7323 or contact us online today to get started.